max-logvyniuk/go-transports/README.md

 ### 1.2 handleStreamConnection

-This method start to execute when you spesify additional params in begining of tcp stream.
+This method start to execute when you specify additional params in beginning of tcp stream.
 It helps to process files to golang server

 #### Example of string and buffer data that sends from client server to golang server:

-`message_length={LENGTHOFBUFFER}@{FILEOPTIONS}#` - {METADATA} in string retpresentation (you need to convert it to buffer)
+`message_length={LENGTHOFBUFFER}@{FILEOPTIONS}#` - {METADATA} in string representation (you need to convert it to buffer)

 `{METADATA}{BUFFER}` - you need to concat two buffers into one